 I figured that we were not alone with this feature request.
 There’s a Product Feedback Forum thread here: https://forum.asana.com/t/assign-multiple-assignees-on-one-task/1176

-Reading through the replies, some people seem to support the ethos of why tasks should have only one assignee while others explain why they need the feature.
+Reading through the replies, some people support why tasks should have only one assignee while others explain why they need the feature.

 One user has presented a workaround.
 A workaround is still a workaround.
 It takes more time to achieve and is still not the right solution to the problem.
 In their reply, despite offering a workaround, the user still urges Asana to listen:

-There are numerous replies that recommend other software alternatives to switch to.
-Should Asana hold on to their philosophy or accept that a number of its users have a different need?
+Numerous replies recommend other software alternatives to switch to.
+Should Asana hold on to their philosophy or accept that several of its users have a different need?
 That’s something for Asana’s product team to think about.

 What Did My Team Do?
-We Moved Away From Using Asana.
+We Moved Away From Using Asana, to ClickUp.

 While researching alternatives (Monday and Basecamp), I came across ClickUp.
-ClickUp offered the multiple assignees per task feature and tons more than Asana, and for a lower monthly price!
-The switch happened within a month and my team adapted in no time.
+ClickUp offered multiple assignees per task features and tons more than Asana but at a lower monthly price!
+The switch happened within a month, and my team adapted quickly.
 I could write an in-depth article on everything that makes ClickUp shine.

-The way I saw it, ClickUp arrived late to the party, but by fixing the biggest issues that people had with the other players in the market sector.
-Disclaimer: ClickUp isn’t trouble free.
+The way I saw it, ClickUp arrived late to the party, but by fixing the significant issues people had with the other players in the market sector.
+Disclaimer: ClickUp isn’t trouble-free.
 It has some speed and UI issues they need to sort out and they are working on it.
+ClickUp has sorted out all its speed issues with the launch of ClickUp 3.0!

 So, Should Asana Listen?